 The George M. O'Brien Michigan Kidney Translational Core Center at the University of Michigan has been established to assist investigators and clinicians worldwide in kidney disease research.
 Core services are available to Center researchers to promote their basic, translational and clinical kidney disease research.

-The Applied Systems Biology Core, which provides
+The Applied Systems Biology Core

 - Semi-structured workflow development for data integration into specific functional contexts for scientists with recurrent data analysis needs and limited supervision requirements